ezpaarse-project/readmetrics/index.md

 <iframe frameborder="0" style="width:100%;height:440px;" src="https://viewer.diagrams.net/?p=anim&highlight=0000ff&edit=_blank&layers=1&nav=1&title=2020-10-08-readmetrics-architecture.drawio#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1-IVxBpzs6TXC1M-Q6pYoAu_OYUG2PQe1%26export%3Ddownload"></iframe>

 ## Timeline
-We are working to make the readMetrics stack **available by February 2021**.
+We are working to make the readMetrics stack **available by Summer 2021**.
 In the meantime the tools that constitute the stack are already available and can be deployed and used by interested pilot sites.
 Please do not hesitate to [contact us](mailto:readmetrics@couperin.org) directly!

 ## Financing the Team and the Tools
 The team currently includes 6 people, financially supported by Inist-CNRS and the consortium Couperin.org with more occasional help from third-party structures (BnL and OCLC).